National Center for Construction Education & Research

 Bob Ford is a Senior Instructor at Western Nevada College.
 He received a bachelor’s degree in construction science and a Master of Science in training and development from Texas A&M University-Commerce.
 Bob has taught at University of Arkansas-Little Rock and Western Carolina University where he conducted research with Associated Builders and Contractors, Associated General Contractors and NCCER.
 He has published articles, presented conference papers and sat on several committees.
 Bob is currently in the process of rebuilding the construction management program at Western Nevada College, which is the only source for such a degree within 500 miles.

-Boyd Worsham is the president of NCCER, after working for The Haskell Company for 38 years.
+Boyd Worsham is the president and CEO of NCCER, after working for The Haskell Company for 38 years.
 He began in the carpentry field progressing through the ranks of field project supervision to vice president.
 He has been involved with major construction projects throughout the United States during his tenure.
 Boyd received his MBA from Jacksonville University in 2006.
 He is a licensed general contractor in Florida and a LEED Accredited Professional.
 As a governor appointee of the Florida State Apprenticeship Advisory Council and technical committee chair of the SkillsUSA National Carpentry competition, Boyd strives to show the next generation of craft professionals the opportunities that exist in the industry.

 As president of Associated Builders and Contractors, Empire State Chapter, Brian is responsible for coordinating political and policy agenda, advocating for reform in state government and promoting the overall growth of the construction industry on behalf of ABC’s more than 400 construction and contracting firms across New York.
 Prior to joining ABC, Brian served as Unshackle Upstate’s executive director for five years where he pushed for policies to make New York more business friendly and advocated for less burdensome regulations and lower taxes.
 Brian is a graduate of Michigan State University and is married with two sons.